papillon326/moodle-calendartype_japanese/README.txt

 moodle-calendartype_japanese
 ============================

-Japanese calendar plugin using the Emperor's reign as the year.
+Japanese calendar plug-in using the Emperor's reign as the year.

 Installation
 ------------